-Low to High, mitigated to Low: The risk of heat injury was reduced to Low through preventive measures such as work/rest cycles, proper hydration and nutrition, and monitoring WBGT.
-Risk of heat injury in unacclimatized or susceptible populations (older, previous history of heat injury, poor physical condition, underlying medical/health conditions), and those under operational constraints (equipment, PPE, vehicles) is High from April to October, and Low from November to March.
-Confidence in the health risk estimate is low (Reference 4, Table 3-6).
+Low to High, mitigated to Low: The risk of heat injury was reduced to Low through preventive measures such as work/rest cycles, proper hydration and nutrition, and monitoring wet bulb globe temperature.
+Risk of heat injury in unacclimatized or susceptible populations (older, previous history of heat injury, poor physical condition, underlying medical/health conditions), and those under operational constraints (equipment, PPE, vehicles) is High from April to October, Moderate for November and March, and Low from December to February.
+Confidence in the health risk estimate is low (Reference 9, Table 3-6).